resema/fork-my-brain/techstack/flutter/StreamProvider.md

 #flutter #provider #provider #stream

 `StreamProvider` provides streamed values.
-Like [[FutureProvider]], provided values will be auto-magically passed the new values of the provided value as they come in.
+Like [FutureProvider](/techstack/flutter/FutureProvider.md), provided values will be auto-magically passed the new values of the provided value as they come in.

 The **major difference** is that the values will trigger a **re-build as many times as it needs to**.

-It uses a [[techstack/flutter/Stream|Stream]] as indicated in the name.
+It uses a [Stream](/techstack/flutter/Stream.md) as indicated in the name.
 ```dart
 import 'dart:collection';
 import 'package:flutter/foundation.dart';